-If you have a VBScript program which would be better utilized if you can pass one or more parameters at run time, you can easily do so by
+If you have a VBScript program that would be better utilized if you can pass one or more parameters at run time, you can easily do so by accepting them as arguments.

-Here is an example of how the program would be run from the command prompt (Separate the parameters with spaces).
+Here is an example of how the program would be run from the command prompt (separate the parameters with spaces).

 filename.vbs parameter1 parameter2